buildkite/agent-tests/Readme.md

 * [embedding-an-image-capybara-screenshot](https://github.com/buildkite/agent-tests/tree/master/tests/embedding-an-image-capybara-screenshot)
 <br>Tests images embedded using a Capybara screenshot helper

+## Using

+Create a build step for each of the test scripts, setting the `AGENT_TEST` environment variable to be the directory name of the test.

+There is a [post-checkout hook](https://github.com/buildkite/agent-tests/blob/master/.buildkite/hooks/post-checkout) which changes directory into the correct test using the `AGENT_TEST` environment variable.

 ## Copyright

 Copyright (c) 2015 Buildkite Pty Ltd. See LICENSE for details.